Create and manage network proxy Load Balancer

 Note

-• When you create the Load Balancer, you can add a subnet only when you select 1 Zone and 1 Subnet.
+• When you create a load balancer, you can add a subnet only when you select 1 zone and a subnet.

-1. From the NAVER Cloud Platform console, click Services > Networking > Load Balancer in order.
+1. In the VPC environment of the NAVER Cloud Platform console, navigate to i_menu > Services > Networking > Load Balancer.

 2. Click the Load Balancer menu.